mikaeldui/riot-games-dotnet-client/README.md

 It features a purpose-built Open API client generator and is written with Vanilla C#.

+There are auto-generated overloads so that you can pass a CLR object as parameter to the clients.

 It's easily extendible.
 You can leverage its type safety and inherit the clients or just use its GetAsync/PostAsync/PutAsync methods if you need to do something that's not supported.

 ## Download